jepstein-eagle/adaptable/packages/adaptableblotter-react-aggrid/README.md

 # Adaptable Blotter React

-Repository for the Adaptable Blotter React Wrapper.
+Repository for the Adaptable Blotter React ag-Grid Wrapper.

-This allows you to install, instantiate and reference the Adaptable Blotter in a "React-friendly" manner.
+This allows you to install, instantiate and reference the Adaptable Blotter using ag-Grid in a "React-friendly" manner.

 ## Installation

-To install Adaptable Blotter React via npm, run:
+To install Adaptable Blotter React ag-Grid via npm, run:

 ```javascript
 npm install adaptableblotter-react-aggrid